Antimatter543/Dataplanet/README.md

 - Combatting endangerment of native wildlife

 ![Earth_poverty](images/readme_show.png)
-Created during the UQCS Hackathon 2022.
+Created during the UQCS Hackathon 2022, and won "Best Community" award from the hackathon.

+Teammates: @Antimatter543, @IsaacPikunic, @shirei220 and @SonjaMcNeilly.

 ## Instructions
 1. Clone the repository